-The photonuclear cross sections have been evaluated for 40 nuclides at KAERI.
-The experimental data were mainly obtained from the EXFOR database [9] and used for the evaluation work.
-The F_i -corrected data and the new measurements produced under this CRP, if any, were used preferentially over other data.

-As for the nuclear reaction model code, the TALYS code [74] was adopted as it was considered more appropriate for the automatic model parameter tuning system employed to facilitate the present evaluation work.
-The optical model potential parameters, the GDR parameters, the level density-related parameters, and pre-equilibrium model parameters were adjusted - most of them were within 20% from their default values, and sometimes it goes up to 50% - to reproduce the experimental data or the F_i -corrected data.
+30 nuclides in the new IAEA photonuclear data library were evaluated by KAERI.
+The experimental data were mainly taken from the EXFOR database [9] and were used as reference for the evaluation work.
+The F_i corrected data and the new measurements produced under this CRP, if available, were used preferentially over the other existing data.
+The evaluation was made with the nuclear reaction model code TALYS [75], combined with a newly developed automatic model parameter tuning system to facilitate the present evaluation work.
+In the automated parameter tuning procedure, the optical model potential parameters, the GDR parameters, the level density-related parameters, and pre-equilibrium model parameters were adjusted - most of them were within 20% from their default values, while sometimes they differed by up to 50% - to reproduce the experimental data or the F_i -corrected data.
 For the level densities and the γ -ray strength function, the constant temperature and Fermi gas models and the Brink-Axel Lorentzian, respectively, were used in the present evaluations.
 For the pre-equilibrium reaction, the exciton model was used.
 The list of adjusted model parameters is summarized below.